Over 40 million adults in the U.S. (19.1%) have an anxiety disorder.

 Anxiety

 Occasional anxiety is an expected part of life.
 You might feel anxious when faced with a problem at work, before taking a test, or before making an important decision.
 But anxiety disorders involve more than temporary worry or fear.
 For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
-The symptoms can interfere with daily activities such as job performance, school work, and relationships.
+The symptoms can interfere with daily activities such as job performance, schoolwork, and relationships.

 Source: National Institute of Mental Health